muSpectre/muGrid/doc/dev-docs/source/CodingConvention.rst

     - List initialisation can suffer from the same problems if the destination type is implicit, particularly if the list has only a single element.

   Decision:
     Type conversion operators, and constructors that are callable with a single argument, must be marked ``explicit`` in the class definition.
 As an exception, copy and move constructors should not be ``explicit``, since they do not perform type conversion.
 Implicit conversions can sometimes be necessary and appropriate for types that are designed to transparently wrap other types.
-In that case, contact the `discussion forum <https://c4science.ch/Z81>`_.
+In that case, raise an `issue <https://gitlab.com/tjunge/muspectre/issues>>`_.

     Constructors that cannot be called with a single argument may omit ``explicit``.
 Constructors that take a single ``std::initialiser_list`` parameter should also omit ``explicit``, in order to support copy-initialisation (e.g. ``MyType m{1, 2};``).